Cem Uzan

 Uzan attempted to buy three units of Trump World Tower, but he ultimately defaulted on the contract and lost an $8 million deposit.

-Cem Uzan announced his intention to run for president in 2023 Turkish presidential election.
+Cem Uzan announced his intention to run for president in 2023 Turkish presidential election but his application for presidential candidacy was rejected by the Supreme Election Council (YSK) due to the reason of application were not made to the council in person.